 And if you’re afraid of losing a subscriber due to double opt-in confirmation, check tip #2 for how to get more people to confirm email subscriptions.

-They use the default email marketing service provider thank you page, which could be better if you want to start building relationships with your email contacts immediately after signup.
+They use the default email marketing service provider‘s thank-you page, which could be improved if you want to start building relationships with your email contacts immediately after signup.

-• Talk more about your business or website and give links to your important content.
+- Talk more about your business or website, and include links to your key content.

-• You can even give instructions on how to allow your email to be listed for future delivery.
+- You can even give instructions on how to allow your email to be delivered in the future.

-• You can explore endless opportunities with your thank you page; what you do depends on your business strategies.
+- You can explore endless opportunities with your thank-you page; what you do depends on your business strategy.

 A good thank-you page can help you increase engagement, open, and click-through rates.

-For more information on creating the perfect thank you page, check this post on the Getresponse blog.
+For more information on creating the perfect thank-you page, check out this post on the GetResponse blog.

 3. Send Welcome Email